 7 – Use a snack entitlement for breakfast.

 Pay attention to snack selections.
 It is rarely a good idea to use snack entitlements for beverages if you want the best value.
-The best valued snacks are usually closer to $5 in price.
+The best-valued snacks are usually over $6 in price.
 If they are much less than that, it would likely be a better deal to just pay cash for those items and use the snacks for a little bit higher priced items if you think you will need more than your allotted requirements.

 4 – Check your remaining entitlement totals.